2022–23 NBL season

-The 2022–23 NBL season will be the 45th season of the National Basketball League since its establishment in 1979.
+The 2022–23 NBL season was the 45th season of the National Basketball League since its establishment in 1979.
 A total of ten teams contested in the 2022–23 season.

 Australian broadcast rights to the season are held by ESPN in the second season of a three-year deal.
 All games are available live on ESPN and the streaming platform Kayo Sports.
 Network 10 will broadcast two Sunday afternoon games on 10 Peach and 10 Play.
 In New Zealand, Sky Sport continue as the official league broadcaster.

 The 2022–23 season saw a return to the traditional October start after two straight condensed seasons due to the COVID-19 pandemic.

+The Sydney Kings won their second consecutive championship after beating the New Zealand Breakers in the Grand Final, 3–2.

 Teams

 All ten teams from the 2021–22 NBL season continued on in 2022–23.
 The New Zealand Breakers returned to a regular home-and-away schedule after spending the majority of the previous two seasons based in Australia due to Covid-related travel restrictions.